UbiquityRobotics/learn/quick_start/keyboard_teleop.md

 layout: default
 title:  "Driving a Magni with a keyboard"
 permalink: keyboard_teleop
+author: Alan N. Federman
 ---
 # Driving a Robot with a Keyboard

 Connect to your robot and log in. (see connecting to your robot for the first time).

-To drive the robot from an ssh window, check to see if the ROS magni_base program is running:
+If you are in AP mode you can use teleop by log on to the robot from a ssh window.
+First check to see if the ROS magni_base program is running:

     rostopic list

-Next, run the keyboard teleop program:
+Next, start the keyboard teleop program:

     rosrun teleop_twist_keyboard teleop_twist_keyboard.py